 - 2.8 The FOI Act has a restricted application to courts, court registries and the Official Secretary to the Governor-General.
-Specifically, the Act does not apply to a request for access to a document of a court or registry or the Official Secretary to the Governor General 'unless the document relates to matters of an administrative nature' (ss 5, 6A).
-The Act does not apply to the holder of a judicial office (s 5(1)(b)), nor to the Governor-General.
-A further exclusion is for documents relating to the handling of complaints about judicial officers (ss 5(1A)-(1C)). - 2.9 The phrase, 'matters of an administrative nature', is not defined in the FOI Act.
+Specifically, the FOI Act does not apply to a request for access to a document of a court or registry, or the Official Secretary to the Governor General 'unless the document relates to matters of an administrative nature' (ss 5 and 6A).
+The FOI Act does not apply to the holder of a judicial office (s 5(1)(b)), or to the Governor-General.
+A further exclusion exists for documents relating to the holding of complaints about judicial officers (ss 5(1A)-(1C)). - 2.9 Courts of Norfolk Island are taken to be Norfolk Island authorities for the purposes of the FOI Act and, as with other courts, the FOI Act does not apply unless the document requested relates to matters of an administrative nature (s 5(2)). - 2.10 The phrase 'matters of an administrative nature' is not defined in the FOI Act.
 In Kline v Official Secretary to the Governor General, the High Court held that the phrase refers to documents that concern 'the management and administration of office resources, such as financial and human resources and information technology'.
-By contrast, the phrase does not apply to documents that relate to the discharge of a court's or the Governor-General's 'substantive powers and functions'.
-The Court approved a similar distinction drawn by the Full Federal Court in the decision under appeal between the substantive functions or powers of a court or the Governor-General, and the office 'apparatus'
+By contrast, the phrase